pakal/rsfile/CONTRIBUTING.rst

 This will install RSFile into a virtual environment, and launch the test suites.

-If tox fails when creating py35 environment on windows ("The program can't start because VCRUNTIME140.dll is missing from your computer."), you might need to use "virtualenv-rewrite" instead of "virtualenv", for details see https://github.com/pypa/virtualenv/issues/796

 Testing manually
 -----------------

 To manually launch the test suites against a specific "python" interpreter, use the different commands visible in the "tox.ini", in the form **python -m rsfile.rstest.xxxxxxx**

-Note that these *.py test files can't all be executed inside the same runner process, since they monkey-patch their python environment differently.
+Note that these *.py test files can't all be executed inside the same runner process (ex. using pytest), since they monkey-patch their python environment differently.

 Also, double-check that the "rsfile" package imported is well the one you meant, since the current working directory is usually automatically added by python to your "sys.path" on launch.